 We also provide vision therapy to treat conditions such as amblyopia, strabismus, convergence insufficiency, and binocular vision dysfunction.
 Vision therapy (VT) is a personalized program of in-office treatments and at-home exercises that train the eyes and brain to work in unison.

-If you are concerned about your child’s academic or sports performance or think that their visual skills may need strengthening, bring them in for a functional visual evaluation.
-Dr. Stein will assess your child’s visual skills and general ocular health using standardized diagnostic tools for the most accurate examination.
+If you are concerned about your child’s academic or sports performance or think that their visual skills may need strengthening, bring them in for a functional visual evaluation. our eye doctors will assess your child’s visual skills and general ocular health using standardized diagnostic tools for the most accurate examination.

 For more information and to schedule an appointment, call Eye Q Optometrist today — we look forward to hearing from you!